Last Updated on January 1, 2023 by Andrew Pirie

 Guhan closes in on Philippine Junior 200m Record, as 150 attend PinoyAthletics Allcomers #3 in Pangasinan

 Guhan De Luna Garcia, 18, was the star of the PinoyAthletics Allcomers competition.
 A new Personal Best of 22.00 in the 200-meter dash marks the start of his 2022–2023 season.
-The time was only.16 seconds slower than Raul “Bato” Abangan’s long-standing Philippines National Junior Record, which he established with a time of 21.84 38 years ago.
+The time was only.16 seconds slower than Raul “Bato” Abangan’s long-standing Philippines National Junior Record.
+Bato was established at a time of 21.84 38 years ago.

-Gio De Vera, who was Guhan’s training partner, came in second with a time of 22.40; Jericho Mendiona, of JD Performance Bulacan, followed in third with a time of 24.10.
-Mendiona improved on his 54.7 runs from a few weeks ago’s weekly relays to win the 400 meters in 52.99, his second run of the season.
+Gio De Vera, who was Guhan’s training partner, came in second with a time of 22.40.
+Jericho Mendiona, of JD Performance Bulacan, followed in third with a time of 24.10.
+Mendiona improved on his 54.7 runs from a few weeks ago’s weekly relays to win the 400 meters in 52.99.
+Mendiona second run of the season was over 400m.

 Since June 2021 Guhan has been on the PinoyAthletics Elite Program spearheaded by Level 3 Athletics Australia Sprints and Hurdles coach Enzo Wiliams in cooperation with VMUF Sports Director Dante Camaso.
 Guhan brought his time down from 24.5 at the start of the program to 22.16 within 11 months.
 The squad includes 2021 National 100m Silver Medalist Rocky Ramos and National School 100m Champion Renier Ranges among Guhan’s training partners.